 On an ideal day, I love waking up early to workout at Equinox, then having breakfast with my fiancé at home.
 Then I’ll get ready (I LOVE when I have enough time to do a face beat tutorial on Instastory), and head to work (usually a celeb clients’ house or on set for a photoshoot).

-When I’m finished, I come home and work on my computer for a couple hours.
-Sometimes after work I spend my evenings prepping hair extensions for the next day or researching for upcoming jobs.
+When I’m finished, I come home and work on my computer for a couple of hours.
+Sometimes after work, I spend my evenings prepping hair extensions for the next day or researching for upcoming jobs.

 So much of what I do is about staying inspired and keeping up with fashion.